beacon-House/counselling-portal/docs/implementation-progress.md

   - Title and content editing with proper validation
   - Timestamp display and sorting by date
   - Edit history tracking (who and when)
+  - Local storage backup for unsaved changes
 - Transcript processing capability
   - AI-powered extraction of action items
   - Review interface for extracted subtasks
   - Mapping of subtasks to roadmap structure
   - Validation of owner assignments
   - Creation of subtasks from transcript content
+  - Duplicate detection and prevention

 ### File Management System
 - Dedicated files tab with comprehensive file management